merklejerk/honeypause/README.md

 If the **Verifier** applies any state changes (even transient ones), they should restrict the caller to the HoneyPause contract.
 Otherwise the **Verifier** may be maliciously invoked before the call to `claim()` to manipulate results.

 ## Writing Pausers
 Because the exploit will be detailed onchain for all to see after the claim tx is made, **Pausers** should pause as much of the protocol to prevent replicating the exploit across related components (pools) of the system.
-Only the HoneyPause contract should be allowed to call `pause()` on the **Pauser** contract.
+Only the HoneyPause contract should be allowed to call `pause()` on the **Pauser** contract and the `bountyId` parameter should be confirmed to be one created by the project.
 The pause *must* occur when `Pauser.pause()` is called, and not in the payer, which is called immediately afterwards.

 ## Writing Payers
 The **Payer** contract will be invoked by HoneyPause to transfer the bounty to the whitehat.
 Bounties can be in either ETH or ERC20.
 HoneyPause will surround the `payExploiter()` call with balance checks to ensure that payment has been delivered.
-The **Payer** contract should only allow the HoneyPause contract to call its `payExploiter()` function.
+The **Payer** contract should only allow the HoneyPause contract to call its `payExploiter()` function and the `bountyId` parameter should be confirmed to be one created by the project.

 The simplest **Payer** implementation will transfer the bounty directly out of a dedicated fund.
 Alternatively, a project may choose to keep the bounty value in its protocol and perform the conversion on-the-fly.
 In that case, the payment mechanism should be distinct from normal user operations on the protocol because the **Payer** will be invoked *after* the **Pauser**.
 Keep in mind that more complex payment mechanisms can open projects up to a secondary exploit.